dhis2/dhis2-android-sdk/docs/content/developer/workflow.md

 ### Tracker data: relationships

+Currently the SDK has partial support for relationships.
+Relationship from TEI to TEI are fully supported.
+Other kind of relationships (TEI-event, event-event,...) are downloaded and can be accessed, but they cannot be created or modified.

-Currently the SDK only supports relatinships from TEI to TEI.
-They accessed by using the relationships module.
+Relationships are accessed by using the relationships module.

 Query relationships associated to a TEI.